Lisa Bartlett

 Lisa A. Bartlett (née Sato) is an American politician and former businesswoman.
 She was elected to the board of trustees of the South Orange County Community College District in 2024.
 Bartlett is the former Orange County supervisor for district 5.
 Bartlett is the former mayor of Dana Point, California.
 She is a Republican.

-Early life
+Early life and education

 Bartlett was born in Culver City, and moved to Orange County when she was three years old.
 She is of Japanese descent.

+Bartlett earned a Bachelor of Arts in Finance from California State University, Fullerton and an MBA from Pepperdine University.

 Political career

+Prior to a political career, Bartlett held executive management positions at a computer software company.
+She also worked for a project management consulting firm and several law firms.
+She is a licensed Real Estate Broker.

 Dana Point City Council

 Bartlett's political career started in 2006, when she was elected to the Dana Point city council.
 She was reelected to a second term in 2010 and for two years she was mayor (in 2009 and in 2014).

 Orange County Board of Supervisors

 In 2014, she ran for the fifth district seat on the Orange County board of supervisors.
 She finished in second place in the June primary but defeated Laguna Niguel city councilman Robert Ming in the November runoff.
 In 2018, she was re-elected, having run unopposed.

 She served as chair of the Orange County board of supervisors in 2016 and 2019.